 Will atropine eye drops always work?

-A number of large-scale studies have demonstrated the success of atropine eye drops in treating myopia.
-Indeed, the results have been conclusive: Used once daily they significantly slowed the progress of myopia.
+The results of studies into atropine eye drops are conclusive: Used once daily they significantly slow the progress of myopia.

 Are atropine eye drops safe?